neondatabase/website/content/docs/connect/connect-from-any-app.md

                |------ database
 ```

-You can obtain the connection details for an endpoint (and database) from the **Connection Details** widget on the **Neon Dashboard**.
+You can obtain the connection details for a branch from the **Connection Details** widget on the **Neon Dashboard**.
 Select a branch, a user, and the database you want to connect to.
 A connection string is constructed for you, which contains the details required to configure a database connection in your application.

 ![Connection details widget](./images/connection_details.png)